primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 ##### Decrypt Result

-Network Consumer will use its own private key and the FHE algorithm in the SDK to decrypt the computation results.
+Caller will use its own private key and the FHE algorithm in the SDK to decrypt the computation results.

-#### User Secret Key Core Workflow
+#### Single-Key FHE Core Workflow

-User Secret Key use the user's own key to encrypt data.
+Single-Key FHE use the user's own key to encrypt data.

-The user secret key core workflow is similar to the threshold public key core workflow, with the following main differences:
+Single-Key FHE core workflow is similar to the Threshold FHE core workflow, with the following main differences:
-* The Network Consumer and Data Provider are the same person.
+* The Caller and Data Provider are the same person.
 * When selecting Workers, you only need to select the Workers that execute the task, not the Workers that generate the data encryption key.
-This is because the user secret key uses the user's own key to encrypt data.
+This is because the Single-Key FHE uses the user's own key to encrypt data.
 * The Result Re-encryption process is not required because the data is encrypted using its own key.

-The user secret key core workflow is shown in the figure below:
+The Single-Key FHE core workflow is shown in the figure below:

 ![](./images/user-secret-key.png)

-#### Multiple Public Key Core Workflow
+#### Multi-Key FHE Core Workflow

-Multiple Public Key use the public keys of multiple Workers to encrypt data.
+Multi-Key FHE use the public keys of multiple Workers to encrypt data.

-The multiple public key core workflow is shown in the figure below:
+Multi-Key FHE core workflow is shown in the figure below:

 ![](./images/multiple-publickey-process.png)

 ##### Register Worker

-The multiple public key register worker process is the same as  [Threshold Public Key Register Worker](#Register Worker).
+The Multi-Key FHE register worker process is the same as  [Threshold FHE Register Worker](#Register Worker).

 ##### Get Workers Public Keys and Upload Data